SERG-Delft/delftswa/2020/suggested-projects.md

 ---
 layout: tud
-title: Suggest projects
+title: Suggested projects
 ---

-Here a list of suggested projects (thanks to Ayushi Rastogi):
+Below is a list of suggested projects.
+We also have a [longer list](top200projects.html) of large project queried from GHTorrent by Ayusho Rastogi.

 | **Project** | **GitHub URL** |
 | CURL | https://github.com/curl/curl |